holepunchto/pear-docs/making-a-pear-app-1.md

 </html>
 ```

-If you run with `pear dev` you will see this
+After running with `pear dev` it should look like this:

 ![Layout of the app](/chat-app-3.png)

 ## Step 6.
 Write the javascript code, using `hyperswarm`

-Open `app.js` in your code editor and replace it with this
+Open `app.js` in a code editor and replace with this:

 ``` js
 import { teardown } from 'pear'